AVSystem/Anjay-lite/doc/sphinx/source/BasicClient/BC-BasicObjectImplementation.rst

     will still call ``transaction_end`` even if ``transaction_validate`` is not implemented, allowing the user to restore the object state in case of an error.

-That’s it!
+That's it!
 Your client is now ready to use the new LwM2M Object.
 Other objects can be implemented in a similar way.